 The first step that will lift your security level from zero is to implement the SPF record

-SPF stands for Sender Policy Framework – a protocol that identifies servers that are allowed to send emails on behalf of a certain domain name.
+SPF (Sender Policy Framework) identifies servers authorized to send emails on behalf of a domain.
+It is a TXT record in DNS listing allowed senders.
 How to prevent email spoofing with SPF?
 It comes in the form of a simple TXT record in the DNS records with the list of email addresses that have permission to send messages from your domain.

-SPF is the first security protocol that people widely accepted, and still, many mailbox providers require you to deploy it on your domain to deliver your messages.
+SPF is widely accepted, and many providers require it.
+For example, Gmail and G Suite throttle emails from domains without valid SPF records.
 For example, Gmail and G Suite will throttle emails sent from a domain that doesn’t have a valid SPF record.

 SPF record helps the server answer two main questions: